shenaichan/hestia/README.md

 renamed backend core module from server to hestia_core for legibility (i dont think it broke anything buuuut :fingers_crossed:)

+nabbed a dashboard template from https://github.com/devias-io/material-kit-react. i am slightly dubious as to whether introducing this much complexity (Material UI, Next.js as frontend) is a good idea but i think it will definitely help me learn!

 ## 5/17/2024

 If using an M1 Mac, you may receive an error when installing pyaudio.
 In that case, you should run `brew install portaudio` before trying again.